laidasani/ICTTask/README.md

-Please refer to the PDF Documentation for all the details of the project!
+Please refer to Documentation.pdf for all the details of the project!